Careers with NSHE

 Current employees within the Nevada System of Higher Education MUST use the “Find Jobs” process within Workday to find and apply for jobs at NSHE institutions.
 Once you log into Workday and type “Find Jobs” in the search box which will navigate to the internal job posting site.
 Locate the specific job posting by typing the requisition number (e.g. R0000000) in the search box

 Applications may be submitted until the position is filled.
-The review of materials will begin immediately, however, for full consideration applications should be submitted by August 31, 2025.
+Application materials must include a current resume, detailed cover letter, and names, email addresses and telephone numbers of four professional references willing to be contacted.
+Applications will be considered incomplete without all requested materials.
+The review of materials will begin immediately, however, for full consideration applications should be submitted by October 26, 2025.

-Apply at Workday for the Executive Assistant to the Chancellor position
+Apply at Workday for the Assistant to the Vice Chancellor for Academic and Student Affairs

-Learn more about the Business Analyst, HCM position and apply through workday.com
+Learn more about the Research Administrator (GEAR UP) position and apply through workday.com

 Job Description